samthiriot/knime.bayesiannetworks/ch.resear.samthiriot.knime.bayesiannetworks/README.md

 * sample data from a Bayesian network: create n entities compliant with the distribution of probabilities described by the network
 * complete existing data tables by addings new columns and the probability from the network
 * add nodes to a Bayesian network from KNIME data tables
+* enumerate all the combinations of values and the corresponding probabilities

 # install it